- Water Pokemon are strong against Ground, Rock, and Fire, while being weak to Grass and Electric-type.

-Water Pokemon are arguably one of the most popular Pokemon-type in-game, primarily because of their range of strengths and weaknesses.
+Water Pokemon are arguably one of the most popular Pokemon types in-game, primarily because of their range of strengths and weaknesses.
 Water monsters cover some popular Pokemon types out there and will allow you to win most of our fights.
 However, you won’t have a great time in fights unless you know how to take advantage.
-So, if you have a water Pokemon on your team, learn about their strengths, weaknesses, and resistance right here.
+So, if you have any Water Pokemon on your team, learn about its strengths, weaknesses, and resistance right here.

 Water-Type Pokemon Strengths